rhadamanthe/host-grabber-pp/readme.md

 ## Roadmap

+**Short-term**

+* Publish the extension on **addons.mozilla.org**.
+* Add a separate menu to download direct images.
+* Add a panel to test URL and search patterns on the current tab.
+* Add a menu to display the download links without downloading them (download simulation).
+* Allow to use several dictionaries in the preferences.

+**Long-term**

 * Enhance the downloading part.
 Join the efforts with DTA is an option.
 * Maybe adapt it for other web browsers.